-First, Walloon Lake and the Surrounding Village is not huge.
+First, Walloon Lake and the Surrounding Village are not huge.
 There are only 290 locals,

-And if you want to reside their permanently or have a summer cottage there, do be prepared to bring your checkbook.
-Walloon Lake Real Estate or even 8.5 miles away in Petoskey, will run you around a cool million for a cottage, and up to $10 million for a 7 bedroom mansion.
+And if you want to reside there permanently or have a summer cottage there, do be prepared to bring your checkbook.
+Walloon Lake Real Estate in Boyne City, or even 8.5 miles away in Petoskey, will run you around a cool million for a cottage, and up to $10 million for a 7 bedroom mansion.

-The Hotel Walloon, right on the Shores of the Lake,is a throwback to a times in the 1890's when the original Walloon
+The Hotel Walloon, right on the Shores of the Lake, is a throwback to a time in the 1890s when the original Walloon

-The hallmarks at the 4 Diamond rating include an extensive array of amenities as wellas as a high degree of hospitality, service, and attention to detail.
+The hallmarks at the 4 Diamond rating include an extensive array of amenities as well as a high degree of hospitality, service, and attention to detail.

 Situated right on the Lake, this 32-room hotel offers: